 11. Liaising with health and safety enforcement agencies.

 12. Drafting safety policies that will apply to the college.

 13. Perform other related task and duties that will be required of this position.

 If you are willing and very much interested in this position, please submit the requirements.
 We look forward to hearing from you!

 If you can't find the school safety officer jobs you were looking for here, sign up to receive alerts as new jobs become available with the UK's leading colleges.

-We have great opportunity based at our Bedford campus for a Catering Manager to become a key member of our Bedford College Services department.
+We have a great opportunity based at our Wellingborough campus for a General Assistant to become a key member of our Bedford College Services department.